 Proposed TLDs which are in process of string validation.

-After the introduction of the variants, the minimum set of strings in the Comparison Side, could be defined as:
+After the introduction of the variants, the minimum set of strings in the Comparison Side, needs to be defined as:

 Any combination of two ISO 646 Basic Version (ISO 646-BV) characters (letter [a-z] codes), nor

-Existing TLDs, which includes the already delegated variants or reserved names.
+Existing TLDs, which shall also include the already delegated variants of the selected string or primary label and of reserved names.

-Proposed TLDs which are in process of string validation and their requested delegatable or requested variants (however defined under the ccTLD and gTLD processes)
+Proposed TLDs which are in process of string validation and their requested delegatable or requested variant labels (however defined under the ccTLD and gTLD processes)

 In other words, all strings that: